 What is Coloboma?

-Coloboma eye disease is a rare condition where a part of the eye doesn’t develop entirely during the prenatal phase of development, resulting in a gap or a hole in one of the eye structures.
-Depending on the location, it can affect the iris, retina, optic nerve, or lens.
+By coloboma definition, it is a developmental defect where a part of the eye does not fully form during the prenatal stage, resulting in a gap or hole in one of the eye’s structures.
+Depending on its location, coloboma can affect the iris, retina, optic nerve, or lens.
 An iris coloboma usually affects appearance more than vision, while a retinal or optic nerve coloboma can lead to more severe visual impairment.
 Early diagnosis and regular eye check-ups are recommended to ensure comprehensive treatment for coloboma eye disorder and timely support.

 Types of Coloboma